-You know what it is (濁点) Dakuten?
-You probably use them every day, and you never knew the name.
-Dakuten or tenten are the 2 quotes that indicate that a hiragana pronounces with another voice.
-There is also the Handakuten (半濁点) which is a small circle indicating that the syllable starting with H will be replaced by P.
+Do you know what it is (濁点) Dakuten?
+You probably use them every day, and never knew the name.
+Dakuten or Tenten are the 2 quotation marks that indicate that a hiragana pronounces with another voice.
+There is also the Handakuten (半濁点) which is a small circle that indicates that the syllable starting with H will be replaced by P.

-The introduction of handakuten came thanks to English missionaries in the 16th century who were confused to see that the Japanese did not use anything to identify the change of any syllable.
-Thanks to Dakuten and Handakuten, the Japanese became much simpler and more practical:
+The introduction of handakuten came thanks to Portuguese missionaries in the 16th century who were confused to see that the Japanese did not use anything to identify a syllable change.
+Thanks to Dakuten and Handakuten, Japanese has become much simpler and more practical:

 The table below shows all possible exchanges using the Dakuten it's the Handakuten.